evgenyneu/evgenii.com/blog/_posts/2016-09-17-testing-a-keychain-library-in-xcode.md

 The testing of Keychain code has never been harder than in Xcode 8 and iOS 10.
 A Keychain is a secure storage in Apple devices used for keeping small bits of information like passwords.
 This tutorial shows *thirteen easy steps* that I needed to go through to make the unit tests work in my [keychain library](https://github.com/marketplacer/keychain-swift).

-## 1. Enable keychain sharing in app target
+## 1. Turn on signing in the app target

 1. Open the *General* tab in your **app** target.